mrocklin/thesis/matrix-compilation.md

     objective ::  node -> score
     isvalid   ::  node -> bool

-In sections \ref{sec:matrix-patterns} we will describe transformations declaratively using LogPy.
-In section \ref{sec:matrix-children} we will use these transformations to define the `children` function`.
-In section \ref{sec:matrix-objective} we discuss objective functions on computations and define a simple and effective one.
+In sections \ref{sec:matrix-patterns} we will describe transformations declaratively in `SymPy` and `computations`.
+In section \ref{sec:matrix-children} we will use these transformations and `LogPy` to define the `children` function.
+In section \ref{sec:matrix-objective} we discuss a simple and effective objective functions on intermediate computations.
 In section \ref{sec:matrix-isvalid} we quickly define a validity function.
-In section \ref{sec:matrix-search} we reproduce a simple depth first greedy search first encountered in section \ref{sec:search}.
+In section \ref{sec:matrix-search} we reproduce a simple greedy search  with backtracking first encountered in section \ref{sec:search}.
 Finally in section \ref{sec:matrix-compilation-compile} we produce our final code.

-We reinforce that this is the entirety of our solution for the particular problem of automated search of dense linear algebra algorithms.
+We reinforce that this is the entirety of the solution for the particular problem of automated search of dense linear algebra algorithms.
 All other intelligence is distributed to the appropriate general purpose package.

 ### Compute Patterns